Sanctuary of the Marbles

 In the meantime the great lady had passed away without having the chance to see this marvel of architectural and archaeological significance growing against the Greek sky and becoming an integral part of the Athenian cityscape.

 The competition was won by Bernard Tschumi and his associate Michael Photiades.
-And it was perhaps the only construction work in the modern history of Greece that everything went like planned and it was finished on time.
+And it is perhaps the only construction work in the modern history of Greece that everything went like planned and it was finished on time.

 In order for the ancient settlement to remain intact, the building had to be supported on columns that were carefully arranged between the ruins so as to cause no damage and allow the site to be visible after the excavations were over.
 Visibility was achieved by using glass floor for a great part of the ground level outside the building and a big opening just before the main entrance through which people can see the settlement underneath.

 The contemporary design of the building which is made from glass, metal and concrete has many admirers but it has also has some adversaries who would prefer a more traditional—probably neoclassical building like the National Archaeological Museum.
-In my opinion a neoclassical design would inevitably compete with Parthenon.
+In my opinion a neoclassical design would inevitably compete with Parthenon itself.
 But how could it rival the most copied building in the world, on its own terms and not end up looking like a mediocre imitation?

 Additionally an advantage that the modern design had to offer— was the ground for radical and ingenious solutions regarding the settlement under the building and the manipulation of natural light which makes this museum truly unique.